Upwardfi/docs/source/includes/reports.md

 # Reports
 Every client of Highline is obligated to participate in a daily exchange of data between themselves and Highline.
-This is a report that allows Highline to monitor the status of all active bill payments, and keep our respective ledgers in sync.
+This is a report that allows Highline to ensure we are only pushing payments when needed, we flag cases a bill will not be able to be paid and we ensure payments have been posted accurately.
 If there’s a change or inconsistency from one day to the next, the daily client report will help Highline see this change in real-time and act accordingly.

 We offer two ways to exchange this data.
 Our recommended solution is setting up an automatic exchange using the API’s below.
-Alternatively, we offer a manual report upload from the client portal.
+Alternatively, we offer a manual report upload and download from the client portal.

 ## Add product's daily data report